rblotsky/TextAdventureScripting/README.md

  MIN          | Var\Value       | Sets the variable Var to the lower value of the 2: itself, and Value. *Note: Not implemented*
  MAX          | Var\Value       | Sets the variable Var to the higher value of the 2: itself, and Value. *Note: Not implemented*
  NOEMPTY      | None            | Removes all empty lines from the text in this block.
+ PRINTVAR     | Var             | Prints the value of variable Var.